 - 1/2 cup fresh lemon juice (from 3 to 4 lemons)

-- 1 tablespoon each chopped fresh oregano, rosemary, thyme, and basil
+- 1 tablespoon each chopped oregano, rosemary, thyme, and basil leaves

 - 1/2 cup olive oil

-- 1. Stir together the lemon juice, garlic, parsley, oregano, rosemary, thyme, and basil in a bowl.
+- Stir together the lemon juice, garlic, parsley, oregano, rosemary, thyme, and basil in a bowl.
 Whisk in the oil.
-Use right away.
-(Actually, you can cover and refrigerate the marinade for up to 1 day before using.)
+Use the Greek marinade right away or cover and refrigerate the marinade for up to 1 day before using.